 Home Learning/eLearning (including Duolingo and PenPal Schools)

-We plan to have our kindergarteners explore at the Blue Sky Farmhouse in McCordsville.
+Our kindergartners will be together with our preschoolers and enjoy the benefits of a mixed-age class experience.
 Children will be encouraged to follow their curiosity and let their imaginations run wild.

 Our lower elementary classes serve grades 1-3.
 Each class will have a teacher, a teacher's assistant, and regularly-scheduled parent volunteers.